danieliyahu1/College-Management-System/README.md

 - **Control:**
     - College: Manages the overall college system, including courses, students, and reports.
-    - CollegeDemo (not submitted): Used for testing and demonstration purposes.
+    - CollegeDemo: Used for testing and demonstration purposes.